rchain/architecture-docs/contracts/contract-design.rst

   for( ptrn <- x ).P | x!(@Q) -> P{ @Q/ptrn } //Reduction Rule

 The COMM rule requires that two processes are placed in concurrent execution.
-It also requires that the two are in a co-channel relationship i.e one process is listening on channel, x, while the other process is sending on channel, x.
-One process sends the quoted process, Q, on channel, x, and then invokes the continuation R. In parallel, the other process listens for an arbitrary pattern, ptrn, on channel, x.
-Upon matching the pattern, it executes continuation P. After reduction, the simplified term denotes that P executes concurrently with the process, R, and will execute in an environment where the quoted process Q is bound to the pattern, ptrn.
-That is, Q is substituted for every occurrence of the pattern, ptrn,  in P.
+It also requires that the two are in a co-channel relationship i.e one process is reading from channel, :code:`x`, while the other process is writing to the channel, :code:`x`.
+The two processes are said to "synchronize" at :code:`x`.
+The output process sends the quoted process, :code:`@Q`, on :code:`x`.
+In parallel, the input process waits for an arbitrary pattern, :code:`ptrn` to arrive on :code:`x`.
+Upon matching the pattern, it executes continuation :code:`P`.
+After reduction, the simplified term denotes :code:`P`, which will execute in an environment where :code:`@Q` is bound to :code:`ptrn`.
+That is, :code:`@Q` is substituted for every occurrence of the :code:`ptrn`,  in the body of :code:`P`.

 The COMM rule implies the successful communication of a message over a channel.
 The reader may remember that successful communication of a message over a channel constitutes a verifiable transaction.
 In fact, **a reduction is a transaction** precisely because it verifies that a resource has been accessed and altered.
 As a result, **the number of reductions performed corresponds to the units of atomic computation performed, which are fundamentally tethered to the number of transactions committed to a block.** This correspondence ensures that all platform computation is indiscriminately quantifiable.